 Firstly, humor is God-given.
 It is part of the human experience, something Jesus embraced by taking on flesh.
-In this chaotic, broken world, suffering and joy are not always cleanly separated.
-Jesus’ cross was an object of torture, and yet it has become a symbol of joy for Christians.
-The Bible calls this paradox a “foolishness” (1 Corinthians 1:18 NIV), – a laughable means to a perfect end; the world’s greatest joke.
+In this chaotic, broken world, suffering and joy are not always clearly separated.
+Jesus’ cross was an object of torture, yet it has become a symbol of joy for Christians.
+The Bible calls this paradox a “foolishness” (1 Corinthians 1:18 NIV) – a laughable means to a perfect end, the world’s greatest joke.

 Related Post: Down to earth or out of this world?

 The cross is important because it gives us permission to laugh at ourselves.
 A ‘safe target,’ if you will.
 We cannot take our own lives too seriously – not when God has saved us apart from our own works.
 There is no real need for us to be driven to other people’s experiences in desperate pursuit of endorphins.
 We have our own ridiculous lives, with ample fodder of jokes and puns!

 So, we can laugh – but should we?
 It depends.
 To love others is our calling.
 Remember, some people might be sensitive to things which we are not.
 Is a beautifully delivered pun worth wounding someone we care about?
 Think also of others who will hear the joke.
 Will they be offended or drawn into sin?